Joel Schumacher Dead, Film Director Dies Of Cancer At 80

 Schumacher Knew That Horror And Fantasy Were Always Fan Favorites

 Several fans have spoken out against films such as Batman Forever and Batman & Robin, but they’ve developed quite a cult following.
-Once Tim Burton departed the franchise of the Caped Crusader, Schumacher took over and gave the world a brand-new blacklight spin.
+Once Tim Burton departed the franchise of the Caped Crusader, Schumacher took over and gave the world a brand-new black light spin.

 Batman Forever brought in more than $300 million worldwide with Jim Carrey and Tommy Lee Jones as the lead villains, The Riddler and Two-Face.
 Val Kilmer lasted only one film as Batman before bowing out and taking off the cowl.
 Not losing any star-power, Schumacher landed George Clooney to replace him in his second venture into Gotham.